 · Anticipating the day that your child accepts Christ as their personal Lord and Savior as you lead them daily by your words and actions.

-Please complete the Questionnaire (link to right) and return it the church office.
+Please complete the questionnaire (linked below) and return it the church office.

 We are excited to share this day with you and your family!